5l1v3r1/BlackSand/README.md

 # BlackSand
 Multi-threaded scanner written in python

--Can scan multiple hosts and lists of ports\n
+-Can scan multiple hosts and lists of ports

--Can bruteforce Telnet and SSH logins\n
+-Can bruteforce Telnet and SSH logins

--Saves output to file\n
+-Saves output to file

 Dependencies: paramiko